elham-kh/Text_Reader/README.md

 # text reader
 text reader is a Python package extracting text from PDF.
+There are different ways to extract text from pdf.
+If we want to extract information from image in PDF then we can change PDF to image and image to text.
+I found OCRmyPDF more robust.
+You can change PDF to image PDF like scanned PDF and then transfer it to readable PDF.
+Here are different packages I found to be able to extract text from PDF and images in the PDF.

+1) Converting PDF to Image:

 ## Installation

-1) Converting PDF to Image:

 This module converts a PDF to a PIL object.
 To install this module type the below command in the terminal.